scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_3.md

 * Valadiate end to end topology

 ## FRR BGP Overview
 For this lab we will be using two mechanisms to configure FRR.
 The first is to use ansible to update the FRR config file */etc/sonic/frr/bgpd.conf* on three of the four routers.
-When we do a config reload command it will load the FRR/BGP configurations into the running configuration which is stored in the *redis-database*.
+The playbook will then restart the SONiC "BGP" containers, which will come up with their FRR/BGP configurations, and the running configuration will also be stored in the *redis-database*.
 We will use this method to load FRR/BGP configuration for *spine-1*, *spine-2*, and *leaf-2*.

 For *leaf-1* we'll invoke the FRR CLI and add BGP configuration there.